meenulekha/tp/docs/UserGuide.md

 ### Aliases

 Aliases are shortcuts for commands.
-In each command, you can use the alias instead of the full command.
-Please refer to each command details for the alias.
+In each command, you can use the alias in place of the command word, unless specified otherwise by the command.
+Please refer to each command details for the alias.<br>

+Example:

+- [Delete command](#removing-a-person--delete) has command word `delete` and alias `d`. `d 1` and `delete 1` both deletes the person at index 1.
+- [Adding command](#adding-a-person--add) has command word `add` and alias `ap` for adding participant.
+You don't need to include participant parameter when using this alias for `add` command.<br>
+  `add n/John e/john@mail.com p/84831193 c/participant` and `ap n/John e/john@mail.com p/84831193` both adds new contact
+  named "John" with given information to the contact list.

 ### Shortcuts